-If the total actual cost of all of a Subrecipient's Small Projects combined exceeds the total amount obligated for all of the Small Projects, the Subrecipient may request additional funding through a Net Small Project Overrun Appeal.
+If the actual total combined cost of all a Subrecipient's Small Projects exceeds the total amount obligated for all Small Projects, the Subrecipient may request additional funding through a Net Small Project Overrun Appeal.
 The Subrecipient must request the additional funding through the appeal process within 60 days of work completion on its last Small Project.
-The appeal must include actual cost documentation for all Small Projects that FEMA originally funded based on estimate amounts.
+The appeal must include actual cost documentation for all Small Projects.